Haruluya/NanoCore-Raytracing/README.md

 # NanoCore-Raytracing
-A basic soft renderer based on typescript.
+A basic raytracing demo based on web.

 ### Introduction